 This mutation opens up the blood-brain barrier and the use of ivermectin can lead to neurological signs and even death, especially in higher doses.

-Due to the low dosages used in heartworm preventatives, many Collies have no problem but to be safe it may be better to use other medications.
+Due to the low dosages used in heartworm preventatives, many Collies have no problem.
+But to be on the safe side, it may be better to use other medications.

 If you choose to use ivermectin as a heartworm preventative on your Collie, observe him carefully for about 8 hours after treatment.